Film censorship in South Korea: Film censorship under the new military regime

 Film censorship had a severe impact on the South Korean film industry during the depression period between 1973 and 1992.
 During this period, film censorship was strongly enforced under the military regime by Park Chung Hee and Chun Doo Hwan.
-They both realized that media was the most influential channel used at the time to affect how people viewed the government.
 Prior to 1987, the government enacted the First Motion Picture Law to take control of the film industry.
 This law did not allow the industry to freely produce a movie if the contents did not meet their criteria.
 President Park Chung Hee established the Motion Picture Promotion Corporation (MPPC) to support the film industry.
-However, Park's main purpose was to prevent anti-government sentiment from being featured in movies more so than supporting the film industry.
+However, Park's main purpose was to prevent any antigovernmental sentiment from being featured in movies.